hemrajanilavesh/movie-catalog-microservices/README.md

   - Gets movie information from `https://www.themoviedb.org`

 ## [Movie Catalog Service](https://github.com/hemrajanilavesh/movie-catalog-microservices/tree/main/movie-catelog-service)
-  - Micro service which combines the results of `ratings-data-service` and `movie-info-service` to return a movie catalog
   - Registers itself to `Eureka Server` as `movie-catelog-service`
+  - It combines the results of `ratings-data-service` and `movie-info-service` to return a movie catalog
+  - Implements circuit breaker using `Hystrix` to call Fallback methods in case `ratings-data-service` or `movie-info-service` are unresponsive.